Uncovering the Root Cause of Glaucoma: A Comprehensive Guide

 II.
 Understanding Glaucoma

-Glaucoma\’s types, including Open-Angle Glaucoma, Angle-Closure Glaucoma, and Normal-Tension Glaucoma, all share a common feature viz., the progressive degeneration of the optic nerve.
-Over time, this can lead to a loss of vision, starting with peripheral vision before moving inward.
+Different types of glaucoma, including Open-Angle Glaucoma, Angle-Closure Glaucoma, and Normal-Tension Glaucoma, share a common characteristic: the progressive degeneration of the optic nerve.
+Over time, this leads to a loss of vision, typically beginning with peripheral vision and gradually affecting central vision.

 III.
 Root Causes of Glaucoma

-One of the main causes linked to Glaucoma is the damage to the optic nerve, often due to excessively high pressure in your eye.
-But in some cases, Glaucoma can occur even when the eye pressure is normal, hence named normal-tension glaucoma.
+The main cause of glaucoma is damage to the optic nerve, often due to excessively high eye pressure.
+However, glaucoma can also develop even when eye pressure is normal, known as normal-tension glaucoma.

 IV.
 Risk Factors for Glaucoma